cdl-geneseo/critical-digital-practices/mod-2/editing-from-the-command-line.md

 Nano conveniently displays a handy list of commands right at the bottom of the editor window.

-Add some text to your file, then hit `ctrl-o`, followed by `enter/return`.
+Add some text to your file, then hit `ctrl-o`, followed by `enter`.
 As in Vim, you'll see feedback at the bottom of the window, such as "[Wrote one line.]"

 Type `ctrl-x` to exit and close the file in one move.